Physical Education

 A Level Assessment Objectives

-• AO1 - Demonstrate knowledge and understanding of the factors that underpin performance and involvement in physical activity and sport.
+- AO1 - Demonstrate knowledge and understanding of the factors that underpin performance and involvement in physical activity and sport.

-• AO2 - Apply knowledge and understanding of the factors that underpin performance and involvement in physical activity and sport.
+- AO2 - Apply knowledge and understanding of the factors that underpin performance and involvement in physical activity and sport.

-• AO3 - Analyse and evaluate the factors that underpin performance and involvement in physical activity and sport.
+- AO3 - Analyse and evaluate the factors that underpin performance and involvement in physical activity and sport.

-• AO4 - Demonstrate and apply relevant skills and techniques in physical activity and sport.
+- AO4 - Demonstrate and apply relevant skills and techniques in physical activity and sport.
 Analyse and evaluate performance.

 Homework

-Homework in Key Stage 3 -Extended homework tasks are set on a termly basis as stated in the academy homework calendar, staff set a task which is linked to the scheme of learning and all homework tasks are research driven, research will be presented and accompanied by art work and analysis.
-Homework is marked in line with the academy marking policy, feedback is provided and students are expected to respond to feedback.
+Extended homework tasks are set on a termly basis as stated in the academy homework calendar, staff set a task which is linked to the scheme of learning and all homework tasks are research driven, research will be presented and accompanied by art work and analysis.

-Homework in Key Stage 4 – homework is set to support and extend learning, homework is typically set on a fortnightly basis.
-Homework can be research based, drawing based, material based or deadlines are set and students are expected to work on projects at home.
-Homework is marked in line with the academy marking policy, feedback is provided and students are expected to respond to feedback.
+Homework is set to support and extend learning, homework is typically set on a fortnightly basis.
+Homework can be research, drawing, material or examination based.
+Each piece of homework will be given a deadline which is set and students are expected to work on projects at home.

 Assessments